Section 0: Cybernetic Eyes

 In Uruguay, information gathered on 3* about enhanced grain products led to special deals with Argentina and Brazil, initiated by a vestigial System 3 looking for synergistic interactions.

-Beer feels that much could be done in the larger alliance with semiprecious stones, natural spring water, cottage industries in co-ops and so on.
+Beer feels that much could be done in the larger alliance with semiprecious stones, natural spring water, cottage industries in co-operatives and so on.

 This concludes Beer's discussion of the six vertical channels.
 His basic strategy is to shift the basis of control away from the central command channel.

 The essence is to preserve the delicate balance between the autonomy of the countries in the alliance and the needs of the Metasystem to hold the whole thing together.